Wreath Macdonald operators: Difference operators

 The `$-$' case is similar.
 We begin by taking residues of $\{w_{p+1,\bullet}\}$ and then start instead at $x^{(p)}_{n}$.
 Afterwards, we continue \textit{downwards} in cyclic order until we have taken constant terms of all variables with $a=n$.
 We then continue \textit{downwards} in $a$.
-Let
+The end result is then